Asabeneh/React-For-Everyone/readme.md

 ### Exercises

-1. Why chose to use react?
+1. Why you chose to use react?

 ## 3. JSX

 JSX stands for JavaScript XML.
 JSX allows us to write HTML elements with JavaScript code together in React.
-To create HTML elements in React we do not use the _createElement()_ instead we just use JSX elements.Therefore, JSX makes it easier to write and add HTML in React.
+To create HTML elements in React we do not use the _createElement()_ instead we just use JSX elements.
+Therefore, JSX makes it easier to write and add HTML in React.
 JSX will be converted to JavaScript on browser using transpiler(Babel).
 See the JSX code below.

 ```js
 const jsxElement = <h1>I am a JSX element</h1>